hfiorillo/hfiorillo.github.io/_posts/2021-01-16-kubernetes-pi.md

 worker# - for worker nodes

 > **I would also advise changing your Pi default password to avoid any unwelcome visitors.
-Take a look at [this](https://null-byte.wonderhowto.com/how-to/discover-attack-raspberry-pis-using-default-credentials-with-rpi-hunter-0193855/) program built especially for exploiting default credentials on Raspberry Pi's**
+Take a look at [this](https://null-byte.wonderhowto.com/how-to/discover-attack-raspberry-pis-using-default-credentials-with-rpi-hunter-0193855/) program built especially for exploiting default credentials on Raspberry Pi's.**

 ```bash
 sudo nano /etc/hostname # to change hostname